ChrisHuie/JavaScriptFoundations/README.md

 ## What this workshop is

-A super friendly introduction to SQL and no previous experience is expected!
+A super friendly JavaScript Intro and some previous experience is expected!

-You can't learn EVERYTHING in ~2 hours.
+You can't learn EVERYTHING in ~5 hours.
 But you can learn enough to do cool things and get excited about the power of this SKILL!

 - This course is for absolute beginners